APPLICATION WILL BE AVAILABLE NOVEMBER 15, 2016!

 Interested candidates may apply once a year by downloading the application on the AVDT website from November 15 with a due date of December 31.

 Applicants must provide written proof that they are legally credentialed to practice in a state or province, or that they have graduated from an AVMA approved school of veterinary technology.
-The applicant must be of high ethical and professional standing (AVDT By-laws, Section 2B (d) Qualifications, Active Members), and it is strongly recommended the applicant be a member in good standing of NAVTA.
-It is also strongly recommended the applicant be a member of the American Veterinary Dental Society.
-This organization is the approved Society of the AVDT and holds an Annual Veterinary Dental Forum where the applicant will have access to most of the CE required for credentialing.
+The applicant must be of high ethical and professional standing (AVDT By-laws, Article I, Section I, Charter Members), and the applicant must maintain active memberships of NAVTA and the Foundation for Veterinary Dentistry.
+This organization is the approved organization of the AVDT and holds an Annual Veterinary Dental Forum where the applicant will have access to most of the CE required for credentialing.

 Prior to submitting an application packet, the potential applicant must meet training requirements as specified: 3 years work experience with a minimum of 6000 hours in the field of veterinary medicine as a credentialed veterinary technician with 2000 of these hours in the practice of veterinary dentistry within two years prior to applying.
 Candidates must have access and ability to take intraoral dental x-rays at a location where they acquire their submitted case logs and reports.
 Upon acceptance into the two year AVDT mentorship program, the applicant must commit to a minimum of 4000 hours practicing veterinary technology with 3000 of these hours spent in veterinary dentistry.
 The applicant does not have to work for a veterinary dental specialist to be able to earn their VTS (Dentistry) designation, but they do need to obtain access to advanced dental procedures to fulfill the requirements.